The calculation of a Thermal Mass Parameter became a mandatory part of SAP assessments in 2022.

 A SAP Assessor will need to understand not only the construction of external heat loss elements, but also the internal elements (such as internal partitions, internal floors and ceilings) to be able to calculate TMP.
-By understanding the materials used, a SAP Assessor can identify the material’s specific heat capacity and density and use a U Value calculator to calculate a Kappa value (in kJ/m²K) for the element.
+By understanding the materials used, an assessor can identify the material’s specific heat capacity and density and use a U Value calculator to calculate a Kappa value (in kJ/m²K) for the element.

 What is the effect on SAP?

 If we are looking to build comfortable, sustainable homes, the accurate calculation of thermal mass is a must.
 Considering that TMP helps us to understand the building’s ability to retain and release thermal energy, it could help to reduce demand on space heating and cooling.

 However, as with everything in SAP, TMP can work for or against us – it is important to strike the right balance with the construction and review overheating risks.

 As a rule of thumb, highly insulated buildings and high thermal mass will generally result in lower energy requirements.
 Poorly insulated buildings and low thermal mass will generally result in higher energy requirements because, in this scenario, the temperature inside the building will reduce more rapidly.
 Even in this general example we can identify a couple of obvious issues;

 - Summer overheating in buildings with a high thermal mass and high insulation

 - Heat loss in the winter months in buildings with a low thermal mass and low insulation resulting in higher fuel usage

 Therefore, TMP is not used to solve these issues – the fabric of the building in general, fuel usage and heating/cooling requirements will still be the determining factors in a SAP calculation.